AmitKumarDas/Decisions/blogs/openebs_operator_design.md

 # DOUBT: Should above be the job of openebs operator?
 # THINK: Does it help the real human i.e. operator?
 spec:
-  # A value of false will uninstall all openebs components
-  enabled: true
   # what version of openebs should be enabled/made available
   # version controls install, upgrade & rollback as well
   version: 0.7.0
   # volumeProvisioner is the specification of volume provisioner
   volumeProvisioner:
-    # A value of false will un-install all instances of volume provisioner
+    # A value of false will un-install volume provisioner
     enabled: true
-    # cluster provides a list of volume provisioners that interact with openebs
-    # to provision volume
+    # remote volume provisioner(s) if any
-    cluster:
-    - type: remote
+    remote:
-      name: remote-123
+    - name: remote-123
       id: 123
-    - type: remote
-      name: remote-231
+    - name: remote-231
       id: 231
-    - type: local
-      name: local-001
+    # local volume provisioner
+    local:
       nodeSelector:
       ha:
         support: